anderssonmikael/Mikael-XML/README.md

-Simple function parsing an XML files value to a .txt as a codetest for Etteplan.
+Simple function parsing an .xml file value to a .txt as a codetest for Etteplan.